sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 mix deps.get
 ```

-This command is used in to fetch and install dependencies for an Elixir project.
-It's typically used after modifying the project's `mix.exs` file to add or update dependencies.
+This command is used to fetch and install dependencies for an Elixir project.
+It's typically used after modifying the project's `Mix.exs` file to add or update dependencies.

-If everything went right, we should end with the following output:
+If everything goes right, we should end with the following output:

 ##### **Output**
 ```